alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Standard Task

-In the standard task all you have to do is select a figure object (left click), a ground object (right click) and enter a preposition.
-Press enter to input your selections, if you make a mistake in any of your selections just press the delete key.
+In the standard task all you have to do is select a figure object (left click), a ground object (right click) and enter a preposition bv typing and pressing Enter.
+If you make a mistake in any of your selections just press the delete key.

 #### Preposition Selection